KDE/documentation-develop-kde-org/content/docs/getting-started/python/python-app.md

 python3 -m venv --system-site-packages env/
 ```

+A new virtual environment will be created in `env/`, pulling the required Python modules straight from your distribution packages.
 Activate it using the activate script:

 ```bash
 source env/bin/activate